 At the federal district court level, Florida is divided into three districts: Northern, Southern, and Middle.

-Florida has six judicial vacancies.
+Florida has two judicial vacancies.

 Eleventh Circuit